masubi/code-samplez/director-svc/Readme.md

 ## Description

-Simple api for registering directors, updating thier information, and listing registered directors.
+Simple api for registering directors, updating their information, and listing registered directors.
 The create and modify api endpoints will first authenticate against livestream api to check that a livestream_id correctly exists.